 Financial Supervisory Commission (KNF)

 The KNF (Komisji Nadzoru Finansowego) is the leading authority in cryptoasset and blockchain regulation in Poland.
 It oversees CASPs, token issuance, exchanges, custodians and digital asset markets.
-It is responsible for licensing under the MiCA Regulation, applying MiFID II to security tokens and ensuring compliance with AML/CFT rules.
+It applies MiFID II to security tokens and ensures compliance with AML/CFT rules.
+It is expected to be the competent authority under MiCA for CASP licensing once the national implementing legislation, currently blocked by the presidential veto of the Cryptoasset Market Act, is passed.

 National Bank of Poland (NBP)